ericprud/java-to-typescript/README.md

 ---
 Converts Fortran to Cobol.

-This code was written to reduce RSI associated with porting code from Java to Typescript; those repetative tasks like tweaking imports, moving types around, etc. It's not likely to be complete this century, but it doesn't have to be complete to help in porting.
+This code was written to reduce RSI associated with porting code from Java to Typescript; those repetitive tasks like tweaking imports, moving types around, etc. It's not likely to be complete this century, but it doesn't have to be complete to help in porting.

 ## Contributing

-To play with this, clone the accompanying test java package: https://github.com/ericprud/javatots-test as a sybling of this repo.
+To play with this, clone the accompanying test java package: https://github.com/ericprud/javatots-test as a sibling of this repo.
 Then you should be able to run the main without command line args and reproduce the .ts files under `../javatots-test/asTypescript/packages`.
 ```shell
 (cd javatots &&
  java org.javatots.main.JavaToTypescript)